WordPress/gutenberg/docs/reference-guides/theme-json-reference/theme-json-migrations.md

 In theme.json v2, the default font sizes were only shown when theme sizes were not defined.
 A theme providing font sizes with the same slugs as the defaults would always override them.

+The default `fontSizes` slugs are: `small`, `medium`, `large`, `x-large`, and `xx-large`.

 The new `defaultFontSizes` option gives control over showing default font sizes and preventing those defaults from being overridden.

 - When set to `true` it will show the default font sizes and prevent them from being overridden by the theme.
 - When set to `false` it will hide the default font sizes and allow the theme to use the default slugs.

 It is `true` by default when switching to v3.
-This is to be consistent with how other `default*` options work such as `settings.color.defaultPalette`.
+This is to be consistent with how other `default*` options work such as `settings.color.defaultPalette`, but differs from the behavior in v2.

+In theme.json v2, the default font sizes were only shown when theme sizes were not defined.
+A theme providing font sizes with the same slugs as the defaults would always override the default ones.

-To keep behavior similar to v2, set this value to `false`.
+To keep behavior similar to v2 with a v3 theme.json:
+* If you do not have any `fontSizes` defined, `defaultFontSizes` can be left out or set to `true`.
+* If you have some `fontSizes` defined, set `defaultFontSizes` to `false`.